ionos-cloud/ionosctl/docs/subcommands/Compute Engine/server/create.md

 * Data Center Id
 * Type
 * Template Id

+3. For VCPU Servers:

+You need to set the number of cores for the Server and the amount of memory for the Server to be set.
+The amount of memory for the Server must be specified in multiples of 256.
+The default unit is MB.
+Minimum: 256MB.
+Maximum: it depends on your contract limit.
+You can set the RAM size in the following ways:

+* providing only the value, e.g.`--ram 256` equals 256MB.
+* providing both the value and the unit, e.g.`--ram 1GB`.

+You cannot set the CPU Family for VCPU Servers.

+Required values to create a Server of type VCPU:

+* Data Center Id
+* Cores
+* RAM

 By default, Licence Type for Direct Attached Storage is set to LINUX.
 You can set it using the `--licence-type` option or set an Image Id.
 For Image Id, it is needed to set a password or SSH keys.